By Madeline Youngren, 2020 Housing Intern

-Use a cell phone as a Wi-Fi hotspot to provide in-person computer access to complete the IRS Non-filer form.
-In Cleveland, Ohio, the Northeast Ohio Coalition for the Homeless and West Side Catholic Center organize volunteers with internet-accessible devices to perform outreach to homeless communities.
-Advocates at Be a Blessing Birmingham partner with Woke Vote to assist people using iPads and laptops.
+If local free tax filing options are not available, use a cell phone as a Wi-Fi hotspot to provide in-person computer access to navigate free tax filing software such as MyFreeTaxes or companies available through IRS Free File. .
+In 2020, in Cleveland, Ohio, the Northeast Ohio Coalition for the Homeless and West Side Catholic Center organized volunteers with internet-accessible devices to perform outreach to homeless communities.
+Advocates at Be a Blessing Birmingham partnered with Woke Vote to assist people using iPads and laptops.

 2. Email address

-An email is required to sign up for the stimulus payment.
-The IRS will send an email to confirm the Non-filer form is filed successfully (or the steps needed to do so).
+An email is used when filing a tax return to establish an account and verify identity.
 Help people establish an email address.
 Gmail, AOL, Yahoo, and Outlook are free options, however you must verify a phone number.
 You can also use Mail.com or create a temporary email using 10minutemail.com or guerrillamail.com.